If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 The Nunavut Human Rights Act says that harassment based on prohibited grounds is against the law.
 It protects people from discrimination and harassment based on specific grounds, including sex, sexual orientation, gender identity, and gender expression.
 Under the act, your employer is required to prevent and respond to sexual harassment in the workplace.

-The Human Rights Act, Safety Act, and the OHSR work together to protect you from discrimination and sexual harassment.
+The Safety Act, the OHSR, and the Human Rights Act work together to protect you from discrimination and sexual harassment.

 Your employer has responsibilities under both these laws.